inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 An example: I want to rent an apartment and I want it to have a couch.
 So, my test will be: does the apartment have a couch.

 After moving in, I see the couch is old and uncomfortable.
-So, for my next apartment my test will be: does the apartment have a couch that is comfortable to sit on.
+So, for my next apartment my test will be: _does the apartment have a couch that is comfortable to sit on_.

 After I move again, I see that the couch is now comfortable, but small.
-So, my next test will be: does the apartment have a couch that is comfortable to sit on and big enough for 3 people.
+So, my next test will be: _does the apartment have a couch that is comfortable to sit on and big enough for 3 people_.

 After I move again, I see that the couch is now comfortable, big enough for 3 people, but it stinks.
-So, my next test will be: does the apartment have a couch that is comfortable to sit on, big enough for 3 people and does not stink.
+So, my next test will be: _does the apartment have a couch that is comfortable to sit on, big enough for 3 people and does not stink_.

 And so on.